waydago/promify-goss/README.md

 ## Convert your json formated [goss](https://github.com/goss-org/goss) tests to something more prom friendly

+Goss is a fantastic server testing and validation tool that is blazing fast.
+What it lacked is a way to ship these individual test results into Prometheus.

 Promify-goss is a simple text reformatter written in go to convert json formatted goss tests into prometheus style metrics.
 Promify-goss captures a wide variety of attributes to be used as query parameters.

 - test-type